MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/pathtracer/pathtracerexample2.md

 Next, add lights to your scene.
 Connect a `SoPathTracerAreaLight` and a `SoPathTracerBackgroundLight` module to your `SoExaminerViewer` to improve scene lighting.

 The `SoPathTracerAreaLight` module provides a physically based area light that illuminates the scene of a `SoPathTracer`.
-The lights can be rectangular or discs and have an area, color and intensity.
+The lights can be rectangular or discs and have an area, color, and intensity.
 They can be positioned with spherical coordinates around the bounding box of the renderer, or they can be position in world or camera space.

 The `SoPathTracerBackgroundLight` module provides a background light for the `SoPathTracer`.
-It supports setting a top, middle and bottom color or alternatively it support image based lighting (IBL) using a sphere or cube map.
+It supports setting a top, middle, and bottom color or alternatively, it support image based lighting (IBL) using a sphere or cube map.
 Only one background light can be active for a given `SoPathTracer`.

 ![Lights](/images/tutorials/visualization/pathtracer/Lights2.png "Lights")